garrentmh/100-days-of-code/log.md

 Thoughts: Been a while since coding but not really document it.
 Need some discipline on it.
 Never know it works like points system.

+***Day 9: January 17, 2023***

+Today's Progress: Completed all 10 challenges in Scrimba for CSS challenge

+Thoughts: Not too bad in implementing the css, except for when to use <a> and <button>, and display:inline block - which only applies when we want to adjust the "link" when covering the text.